Rinzii/snap/README.md

 # snap

-A performance-minded library (with a tiny compiled core) that brings newer C++ standard library facilities to C++17.
+A performance-minded library that brings newer C++ standard library facilities to C++17.

 Snap’s goal is straightforward: if a feature landed in later C++ standards, and it can be implemented well in C++17, snap